 Oil rises on supply deficit forecast and storm in Gulf

-Oil prices rose for a fourth straight day on Friday as Goldman Sachs estimated the market is in deficit and a new storm started building in the Gulf of Mexico, putting crude on track for a weekly gain of about 10per cent.

-TOKYO: Oil prices rose for a fourth straight day on Friday as Goldman Sachs estimated the market is in deficit and a new storm started building in the Gulf of Mexico, putting crude on track for a weekly gain of about 10per cent.
+TOKYO: Oil prices rose for a fourth straight day on Friday (Sep 18) as Goldman Sachs estimated the market is in deficit and a new storm started building in the Gulf of Mexico, putting crude on track for a weekly gain of about 10 per cent.

 Goldman Sachs said in a new report that recent storage on oil tankers of crude for future delivery was "driven by transient inventory allocation dynamics" rather than a rise in global stocks that would suggest the market is oversupplied.